Dear Primary Center Families,

-Here at the Primary Center, our students are greeted each day by approximately 36 staff members – all committed to giving our students the very best education possible.
-Currently, the Primary Center has approximately 526 students.
-There are six (6) classrooms of A.M.
-Kindergarten, six (5) classrooms of P.M.
-Kindergarten, and 12 classrooms of First Grade.
+Our students are greeted each day by approximately 50 staff members – all committed to giving our students the very best education possible.
+Currently, the Primary Center has approximately 525 students.
+There are five (5) classrooms of A.M.
+Kindergarten, four (4) classrooms of P.M.
+Kindergarten, and 13 classrooms of First Grade.
 The Primary Center offers an intervention program referred to as the Title I Reading program, for eligible students, and our Skill Reinforcement program is offered to ALL Primary Center students.

 At the Mars Area Primary Center, the use of technology adds quality and richness to our rigorous curriculum. iPads enhance curricular experiences and keep students actively engaged in every Kindergarten and First Grade classroom.
-Additionally, quality supplemental programs such as Learning A-Z, which includes RAZ KIDS and Headsprout, will help to further enrich daily instruction and student competency.
+Additionally, quality supplemental programs will help to further enrich daily instruction and student competency.

 The P.C. reading mantra is “Today a Reader...Tomorrow a Leader”.
 Our reading program is part of an integrated approach to language arts – emphasizing reading with robust vocabulary and sight word mastery, speaking, writing, and listening skills.
 Our math curriculum uses manipulatives and stresses problem solving and application of skills.
 Our social studies and science curriculums offer students hands-on experiences and opportunities of inquiry to develop an understanding of the key concepts in these areas at an age appropriate level.
 Additionally, our Primary Center STEAM program challenges our young learners to explore, create, and innovate utilizing various materials and technologies.

-Mrs. Anastasia DiLorenzo as a substitute principal at Mars Area Primary Center for the 2020-2021 School Year.
+Jessica Semler is serving as Substitute Principal at Mars Area Primary Center during the 2022-2023 School Year.